JohannesKahl/be.shell/README.md

 Some of the applets within the SideBar requires to install & configure [skutter](https://github.com/Bedevil/skutter).
 Recommended fonts: Helvetica Neue, Arimo, Nimbus Sans.

 *NOTICE!* This is still in beta: the CSS & config are still *extremely* dirty, and there are still a lot of details which need to be refined.
-A complementary plasmashell theme and a decoration are under development.

 ![Pandora preview](https://raw.githubusercontent.com/Hombremaledicto/be.shell/master/Pictures/Pandora.png "Pandora")